Geology

 Welsh Baccalaureate - Advanced Skills Challenge Certificate (first teaching September 2015)

-AA from two science A-levels and grade B from the Advanced Welsh Baccalaureate Skills Challenge Certificate and two A-Levels.
+AA from two acceptable/preferred science A levels and B from the Advanced Welsh Baccalaureate Skills Challenge Certificate OR AB from two preferred science A levels and B from the Advanced Welsh Baccalaureate Skills Challenge Certificate.
+Science practical components must be passed where applicable.
 We are committed to ensuring that all learners with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data allows us to recognise a learner’s potential to succeed in the context of their background and experience.
 Applicants?who are highlighted in this way will be made an offer which is lower than the typical offer for that programme.

 UCAS Tariff